The Innovation Matrix

 - The Innovator's Dilemma: The Revolutionary Book That Will Change the Way You Do Business Paperback, Clayton M. Christensen (HarperBusiness, 2011).
 Argues that as new technologies disrupt businesses, established firms have structures, processes, and reward systems in place that hinder their ability to respond.
 Only by carefully scanning the environment and responding to potential threats by starting up independent ventures sheltered from the influences of the main business, can a company hope to survive.

-- David Robertson teaches in Wharton Executive Education’s Innovation for Growth: Strategies and Best Practices and Wharton/IEL Strategy and Business Innovation Program.
+- David Robertson teaches in Wharton Executive Education’s Innovation for Growth: Strategies for Creating Value and Wharton/IEL Strategy and Business Innovation Program.

 About Nano Tools: